Daniel-KM/Omeka-S-module-Thesaurus/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

-Optional modules are [Generic], [Custom Vocab] or [Value Suggest: Any], and [Block Plus].
+Optional modules are [Custom Vocab] or [Value Suggest: Any], and [Block Plus].

-Uncompress files and rename module folder `Thesaurus`.
+* From the zip

+Download the last release [Thesaurus.zip] from the list of releases, and uncompress it in the `modules` directory.

+* From the source and for development

+If the module was installed from the source, rename the name of the folder of the module to `Thesaurus`.

 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [Installing a module].

 Usage